MarcusCemes/image-processing-pipeline/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If it helps, include a screenshot or some output to help explain your problem.

-**Desktop (please complete the following information):**
+**System information:**

- - OS: [e.g. Linux]
+- OS: [e.g. Windows/macOS/Linux]
- - Version [e.g. 3.0.0]
+- Node version: [e.g. v14.0.0]
+- IPP version: (CLI/core/...)

 **Additional context**
-Add any other context about the problem here.
+Anything else that you think could be useful.